 PPLNS means that when a block is found, the block reward is shared among the last N shares that miners sent to the pool, up to when the block was found.
-The N value the pool uses is 5 times the network difficulty when the block is found - '5Nd'.
+The N value the pool uses is 3 days.

 How much of each block does the pool reward?